samber/do/docs/docs/service-lifecycle/shutdowner.md

 # Graceful service shutdown

-If your service brings a state such as a connection pool, a buffer, etc... you might want to close or flush it gracefully on the application exit.
+If your service maintains state such as a connection pool, a buffer, etc., you might want to close or flush it gracefully when the application exits.

-When the `do.Shutdown[type]()` or the `injector.Shutdown()` function is called, the framework triggers `Shutdown` method of each service implementing a `do.Shutdowner` interface, in reverse invocation order.
+When the `do.Shutdown[type]()` or the `injector.Shutdown()` function is called, the framework triggers the `Shutdown` method of each service implementing the `do.Shutdowner` interface, in reverse invocation order.

-🛑 Services can be shutdowned properly, in back-initialization order.
-Requesting a shutdown on a (root?) scope shutdowns its children recursively.
+🛑 Services can be shut down properly, in reverse initialization order.
+Requesting a shutdown on a scope also shuts down its children recursively.

 ## Trigger shutdown